 b) any given page on the site?

-needing to install a single extra piece of software on
+things – like needing to install a single extra piece of software on my

-my computer, even if it takes only a second to install –
+computer, even if it takes only a second to install – to be lowering

 server migrations and infrastructure changes.

-because the effort required to maintain a WordPress site
+way, because the effort required to maintain a WordPress site over

-database from MySQL on the old server, setup MySQL on
+WordPress database from MySQL on the old server, setup MySQL on the new

 On the other hand, a generated folder of static HTML files is not sustainable just because it can easily be copied to a new server without having to worry about "invisible" databases.
 While it is easy to migrate the site to a new server, it is not effortless to update the contents of the site, because you can't re-generate a Jekyll-driven site if you don't have Jekyll installed on the computer.
 Furthermore, it is not uncommon for there to be differences in behavior between different versions of the same generator, making it difficult to maintain the site over long periods of time; if new versions of your static site generator introduce breaking changes, your site is not sustainable, because you will have to update its code whenever you update the generator.